 This post is fairly late, but hopefully you still have an opportunity to participate in the Lost Histories Jam!

 When we talk about the history of games, there tends to be a focus on famous milestone games, people, and companies.
 But gaming history is so much more than a list of greatest hits, and this week is a chance to fill in some of the gaps from our own experiences.
-From now through Saturday, February 16th, Emilie Reed is running a writing jam about lost video game history, specifically personal histories, the ways that we’ve interacted with games that aren’t reflected in conventional stories of video game history.
+From now through Saturday, February 16 [UPDATE: extended to Sunday], Emilie Reed is running a writing jam about lost video game history, specifically personal histories, the ways that we’ve interacted with games that aren’t reflected in conventional stories of video game history.
 Quoting Reed:

 Just think about it, what was something specific to the way that you played or experienced videogames that you feel like hardly anyone ever talks about?
 How can the community-based, experiential, specific, overlooked and personal enrich the common-knowledge history of videogames?